Bayn al-Qasrayn: Urban context: the Qasabah Street

 The main north–south street of Cairo which passed through Bayn al-Qasrayn, became known as the "Qasabah", the city's main street or avenue.
 Today this street is known as Al-Mu'izz Street.

 This was the main commercial axis of the city, where the most important economic activities were centered.
 Shops along here included book dealers, spice and nut suppliers, saddle makers, and cloth merchants who sold their goods to the people of Cairo and to other visitors.
 The Egyptian historian Al-Maqrizi counted 12,000 shops on the Qasabah street alone.
 Even after the Fatimid era, this avenue was the focus of many civic or religious monuments built by subsequent rulers and governors up to the 19th century, including many major mosques and mausoleums.

 The Qasabah street spread both north and south from the original Bayn al-Qasrayn into a mile-long street which extended from the northern gate of the city (Bab al-Futuh) to the southern gate (Bab Zuweila).
 As Cairo expanded further outside the original Fatimid walled city, development of the Qasaba street extended to the road leading south from the city and reached as far as the Qarafa necropolis.

 List of historic monuments at Bayn al-Qasrayn today

 While Bayn al-Qasrayn is not a strictly defined area today, the following monuments occupy the former site of the two great Fatimid Palaces, roughly in order from south to north.
-(For a list of all the monuments along the full length of the Qasabah street, see: al-Muizz street.)
 The prominence of structures originating from royal patronage is an indication of the location's historical prestige.